 Do you need a drum module for triggers?

-Yes, the Drum module is a must as Triggers alone can’t convert these electrical signals into music.
+Yes, the Electronic Drum module is a must as Triggers alone can’t convert these electrical signals into music.
 They can only convert the vibrations into electrical signals.
-However, the drum module is not the only equipment capable of doing that.
+However, the drum module is not the only piece of equipment capable of doing that.
 You can also use a sound replacer with triggers if you want to.

 Well, this concludes our list of best drum triggers and our buyer’s guide.
 If you have the money, it is best to shell out for getting the Roland RT 30-K or 30-HR triggers or Yamaha’s DT-50S.
 They have an incredible triggering response and should last a very long time.
 However, if you want a cheap drum trigger Pintech RS-5 is still good.